Back Pain (Frequently Asked Questions)California Pain Medicine Center

 This is often an acute onset cause of lower back pain and can occur after bending and lifting heavy objects or twisting.
 It can be associated with muscle spasms.
 Chronic muscle pain in the back is also common and usually caused by myofascial trigger points.
 These are local areas of mal-aligned muscle fibers causing local irritation that can cause traveling pain.

 Sacroiliac Joint Pain

 Sacroiliac joint pain is located in the lowest part of the back on right, left, or on both sides.
-It can be made worse with sitting for long periods.
-There is an extensive system of ligaments surround this joint that are often sprained causing pain.
+It can be made worse by sitting for long periods.
+There is an extensive system of ligaments surrounding this joint that are often sprained causing pain.
 Arthritis of this joint is also a source of discomfort.
 Pelvic imbalances can lead to pain at the sacroiliac joint.